Lampang province

-Lampang (ลำปาง, [lām.pāːŋ]; Northern Thai: ᩃᩣᩴᨻᩣ᩠ᨦ) is one of Thailand's seventy-six provinces (changwat), lies in upper northern Thailand.
+Lampang (ลำปาง, [lām.pāːŋ]; Northern Thai: ᩃᩣᩴᨻᩣ᩠ᨦ) is one of Thailand's seventy-six provinces (changwat), situated in upper northern Thailand.
 The old name of Lampang was Khelang Nakhon.

 Geography

 Lampang is in the broad river valley of the Wang River, surrounded by mountains.
 In Mae Mo district lignite is found and mined in open pits.
 To the north of the province is the 1697 m high Doi Luang.

 Within the province are Chae Son and Doi Khun Tan National Parks in the Khun Tan Range, as well as Tham Pha Thai, Doi Luang National Park, and the Huai Tak Teak Biosphere Reserve in the Phi Pan Nam Range.
 The total forest area is 8,747 km² or 70 percent of provincial area.